bjasspa/jasspa/README.md

 ### Linux/MacOS

-You can compile the code yourself, or you pick one or two of the pre-compiled single file executables from the Release page or you install the usual mec/mew executables  using curl or the homebrew  package manager.
+You can compile the code yourself, or you pick one or two of the pre-compiled single file executables from the Release page or you install the usual mec/mew executables using the provided install scripts.

 Installation  using  curl for Linux and MacOS by copying and pasting the  following command into your terminal: